-Supported by a $275,000 Epic Games MegaGrant co-written by David Long, MAGIC Center director, and Shaun Foster, program director of 3D Digital Design, RIT developed an inventive curriculum focused on an emerging filmmaking method.
+Supported by an Epic Games MegaGrant co-written by David Long, MAGIC Center director, and Shaun Foster, program director of 3D Digital Design, RIT developed an inventive curriculum focused on an emerging filmmaking method.
 The multi-departmental project brought virtual production — a field blending filmmaking, computational photography and real-time game engine rendering to produce in-camera visual effects — directly to students and faculty.
 RIT is among only a few universities in the world working in virtual production, a technique seen in Disney's The Mandalorian and Marvel's Avengers films.

 "Virtual production is the future of effects-heavy filmmaking and graphically engaging filmmaking, and we're teaching students at RIT how to do this," Long said.
 "When they graduate, they're going to be among a select few who know how to this stuff.
 They're going to be in immediate demand."

 RIT has collaborated with THE THIRD FLOOR (TTF), an award-winning visualization studio, PRG, a global leader in entertainment and event tech solutions, and Optic Sky Productions, a local commercial and digital experience advertising company, on virtual production work.
 A project like a video for RIT’s Electric Vehicle Team has the appearance it was created inside a Hollywood film studio or a production stage in New York City.
 But it was produced in MAGIC Spell Studios' soundstage, equipped with massive LED wall displays and a conglomerate of professional artists and students from 3D digital design, film and animation, motion picture science and engineering working together to leverage the groundbreaking technology.

 RIT is a fitting place for this innovative marriage of art and technology.